TinyTinni/ValveFileVDF/Readme.md

   /** \brief Loads a stream (e.g. filestream) into the memory and parses the vdf formatted data.
-      throws "std::bad_alloc" if file buffer could not be allocated throws "std::system_error" if a parsing error occured */ template<ytpename OutputT, typename iStreamT>
+      throws "std::bad_alloc" if file buffer could not be allocated throws "std::runtime_error" if a parsing error occured */ template<ytpename OutputT, typename iStreamT>
   OutputT read(iStreamT& inStream);